-The Corporation was incorporated under the Business Corporations Act (Ontario) (the "Act") by Articles of Incorporation dated February 13, 2008.
+Sprott Inc. was incorporated under the Business Corporations Act (Ontario) (the "Act") by Articles of Incorporation dated February 13, 2008.
 The Corporation's registered and head office is located at Royal Bank Plaza, South Tower, 200 Bay Street, Suite 2600, Toronto, Ontario, M5J 2J1.

 On March 1, 2018, the Corporation announced the adoption by its board of directors (the "Board") of amendments to its By-Law No. 1 (the "Amendments") to include advance notice provisions (the "Advance Notice Provisions") requiring that advance notice be provided to the Corporation in circumstances where nominations of persons for election to the Board are made by shareholders other than pursuant to: (i) a requisition to call a shareholders meeting; or (ii) a shareholder proposal, in each case as made in accordance with the provisions of the Act.
 Among other things, the Advance Notice Provisions fix a deadline by which shareholders must notify the Corporation of nominations of persons for election to the Board are to be valid.
-The Amendments are effective as of March 1, 2018.
-In accordance with the provisions of the Act, the Amendments will be subject to confirmation by shareholders at the annual and special meeting of shareholders of the Corporation, which is expected to be held on May 11, 2018.
+The Amendments are effective as of March 1, 2018 and were confirmed by shareholders at the annual and special meeting of shareholders of the Corporation held on May 11, 2018.